facug/SDET-cypress-e2e/README.md

 A mini framework to showcase e2e testing!

 ## Set up
-First you'll need to install protractor and webdriver-manager globaly, you can do so with the command:
+First you'll need to clone the project.
+Afterwards you'll need to install protractor and webdriver-manager globaly, you can do so with the command:

 ```npm install -g protractor```